jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Basic Notation

-The basic notation for pointing out a class might be as follows:
+The basic notation in Circular for pointing out a class is as follows:

 <img src="images/object-and-class.png" width="200" />

-The *object* on the left points out s *class* on the right.
+The *object* on the left points out a *class* on the right.

-A *dashed line* between the circles may point out a *class:*
+A *dashed line* between the circles points out a *class:*

 <img src="images/dashed-line.png" width="130" />

-A *line dissector* may indicate direction, sort of like an *arrow head:*
+A *line dissector* can indicate direction, sort of like an *arrow head:*

 <img src="images/class-line-dissector.png" width="90" />

-A *dashed circle* might represent a *class:*
+A *dashed circle* can represent a *class:*

 <img src="images/dashed-circle.png" width="70" />